mindspore-ai/docs/docs/mindformers/docs/source_en/guide/evaluation.md

 #### Step 2 Start Evaluation via Command Line

 Determine the dataset task to be used.
-Taking CEVAL as an example, using the ceval_gen_5_shot_str dataset task, the command is as follows:
+Taking CEval as an example, using the ceval_gen_5_shot_str dataset task, the command is as follows:

 ```bash
 ais_bench --models vllm_api_general --datasets ceval_gen_5_shot_str --debug